 - 1. What is a marketing plan and how is it used? - 2.
 Which section of the marketing plan is most important?
 Why?
 The least important? - 3.
 What is the purpose of scenario planning?

-This page titled 16.3: Functions of the Marketing Plan is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 16.2: Functions of the Marketing Plan is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.